desihub/desitemplate/README.rst

 .travis.yml
     This is the configuration file for `Travis CI`_ tests.
 This file might need to be adjusted to suit your package.
-In particular, the file included with this package has Python 3 tests that you package might not be ready for yet.
+In particular, the file included with this package has Python 3 tests that your package might not be ready for yet.
 Just comment those out.

 .. _`Travis CI`: http://travis-ci.org